online-bridge-hackathon/bridge-hackathon/devops/README.md

-# DevOps readme
+# DevOps

 ## Overview

-We use deploy software to GCP which turns them into available online services
+We deploy software to GCP (Google Cloud Platform) and run cloud infrastructure there to enable availabl online services

 ## GCP